-A tangle of mugwort and poison ivy.
+A tangle of mugwort, wild carrot and poison ivy.
 Members of the Hastings Beautification Committee and Pollinator Pathway project prepped the site (yes, we all got poison ivy!).
 The Village removed dead trees and replanted with four dogwood and three willow oaks.

-On June 20th, 2021, a bevy of volunteers turned out to plant grasses and flowers
+A bevy of volunteers turned out to plant grasses and flowers.

-Together we planted panicum grasses plus a border of wild geranium and other flowers.
-We staked the garden to protect the tender plants.
+Together we planted panicum grasses plus a border of wild geranium and other flowers. and staked to protect the tender plants.

-We installed the center grasses, July 11, 2021.
-We also added some native baptisia to the meadow edge.
-Nine volunteers planted all the plugs!
+We installed the center grasses and added some native baptisia to the meadow edge.
+Nine volunteers planted all these plugs!

 The Meadow Is In!
 Next step is to nurture the grasses so that they take over the center of the space, which includes continuing to weed out mugwort.
 In the fall, four of us covered the trail areas with mulch for the winter and put the garden "to bed."

-This Spot was made possible through the patient guidance and contributions of Sue Smith, chair of the Beautification Committee, and Margie Lavender and Melissa Reavis, members of the Hastings Pollinator Pathway project, plus support from Mary Beth Murphy, our Village Manager, and Anthony Costantini, Manager's Assistant.
+This Spot was made possible through the patient guidance and contributions of Sue Smith, chair of the Beautification Committee, Mary Gries, and Margie Lavender and Melissa Reavis, members of the Hastings Pollinator Pathway project, plus support from Mary Beth Murphy, our Village Manager, and Anthony Costantini, Village Clerk.
 In addition, we thank our community of supporters who contributed to planting costs.
-And this garden would not have been possible without help from the many volunteers who pitched in to weed, plant and water the fledgling garden.
+This garden would not have been possible without help from the many volunteers who pitched in to weed, plant and water the fledgling garden.
 We're excited to watch it grow!